Putting Text on a Path

 The result will show up on the canvas immediately.
 The text can still be edited at any time: you can change its contents or style whenever you like.
 The path will remain editable, too: you can shape its curves, add or delete nodes, move it, etc. and the text will automatically adjust to its changed shape.

-Very often, this path only serves to position the text.
+This path now serves to position the text.
 If you delete it, the text doesn’t have anything to follow anymore, and reverts to its previous shape.
 If you don’t want to see the path in your drawing, remove its fill and its stroke!

 Creating a text and a path